StanForever/awesome-websites/README.md

 * [http://www.csgenerator.com](http://www.csgenerator.com/) : Complex Sentence Generator is a free content rewriter that can potentially rephrase, reword, paraphrase and/or rewrite sentences, paragraphs, articles, content, words and/or phrases into a more complex, unorthodox or convoluted alternative while delivering the same meaning. :free:
 * [http://crossfade.io](http://crossfade.io/) : Allows you to mix and match videos and change their audios, etc.
 * [https://cvmkr.com](https://cvmkr.com/) : Create beautiful, professional resumes in minutes, free. :page_facing_up:
 * [https://corrupt-a-file.net](https://corrupt-a-file.net/) : Can’t finish your assignment before deadline?
-This will corrupts your assignment files so that you can ask for extra time.
+This will corrupt your assignment files so that you can ask for extra time.
 * [https://www.calligraphr.com](https://www.calligraphr.com/) : Transform your handwriting or calligraphy into a font!
 Creating your own font has never been easier.
 With your own font you can create genuine personal designs and calligraphic artwork.
 * [https://www.canva.com](https://www.canva.com/) : Amazingly Simple Graphic Design Software.
 * [http://checkip.amazonaws.com](http://checkip.amazonaws.com/) : Check your IP address.
 * [https://calculator.s3.amazonaws.com/index.html](https://calculator.s3.amazonaws.com/index.html) : This Calculator provides an estimate of usage charges for AWS services based on certain information you provide.
 * [http://cidr.xyz](http://cidr.xyz/) : An interactive IP address and CIDR range visualizer.
 * [https://crontab-generator.org](https://crontab-generator.org/) : Generate crontab syntax.
-* [https://clickclickclick.click](https://clickclickclick.click/) : Just "click" it to see what happens ;)
+* [https://clickclickclick.click](https://clickclickclick.click/) : Just "click" it to see what happens. :wink:
 * [https://codeclippet.com](https://codeclippet.com/) : Code Clippet allows you to stop storing code snippets within text files and start sharing them with others, around a community focused environment.

 ## D :
 * [http://downforeveryoneorjustme.com](http://downforeveryoneorjustme.com/) : Check if a website is down for everyone or just you.
 * [http://www.degraeve.com/color-palette](http://www.degraeve.com/color-palette) : Create color palettes from images.
 Simply put a URL of a photo and voila!
-* [http://downloadtimecalculator.com](http://downloadtimecalculator.com/) : Download time calculator is a simple free online tool to find out how much. :arrow_down:
+* [http://downloadtimecalculator.com](http://downloadtimecalculator.com/) : A simple calculator with which you can calculate download time for a file depending on download speed.
+How long time it will take depends on file size, your own download speed and the server's upload speed.
+In these calculations it is assumed that your download speed is the bottleneck. :arrow_down:
 * [http://www.drawastickman.com](http://www.drawastickman.com/) : Draw a stickman and then take it on an adventurous trip.
-This COOL WEBSITE is actually a time machine that will transport you straight to your childhood.
+This cool website is actually a time machine that will transport you straight to your childhood.
 * [https://www.draw.io](https://www.draw.io/) : Make network diagrams for free and you can export them as XML, png, jpeg, etc. :free:
-* [https://www.drumeo.com](https://www.drumeo.com/) : Learn Anything On The Drums With The World's Best Teachers.
+* [https://www.drumeo.com](https://www.drumeo.com/) : Learn anything on the drums with the world's best teachers.
-* [https://devlids.com](https://devlids.com/) : Devlids are a gallary of laptop-lids which are decorated with laptop stickers.
+* [https://devlids.com](https://devlids.com/) : Devlids is a gallary of laptop-lids which are decorated with laptop stickers.
 * [https://diagramy.com](https://diagramy.com/) : Diagramy is the easiest way to create and share interactive diagrams.
 * [http://www.didthanoskill.me](http://www.didthanoskill.me/) : Did Thanos kill you?
+Check it out here.
 * [https://devhints.io](https://devhints.io/) : A modest collection of cheatsheets for almost everything.

 ## E :